Upgrading from Puppet 3 to Puppet 4+: Summary of upgrade steps

 puppetlabs-catalog_previewmodule.
 This module contains a command-line application which compiles two catalogs for nodes you specify: one using the 3.x parser and one using the new, rewritten parser.
 It then analyzes the differences between the catalogs and produces a report to show you the file and line number that caused each difference.
 After working through the output from the catalog preview module, you’ll have a Puppet 4 compliant branch of code that will produce predictable, consistent results.

-We’ve got a detailed, step-by-step upgrade workflow document to walk you through using the catalog preview module, plus technical docs enumerating each of the changes between the 3.x and 4.x language:
+We’ve got a detailed, step-by-step upgrade workflow document to walk you through using the catalog preview module, plus technical docs enumerating each of the changes between the 3.x and 4.x and newer language:

 - Code upgrade workflow walkthrough

 - Updating 3.x manifests for Puppet 4 and newer